ouchitaikoproject/OuchiTaikoProject/README.md

 💾 [Download the two flash files in the .zip archive](https://ouchitaikoproject.github.io/OuchiTaikoProject/DownloadFiles/KillerQsOuchiTaikoProjectFlashFiles.zip)

+---

 ### **Step 1: Enter Boot Mode**

 Hold down the small **"B" button** on your XIAO RP2040 micro controller board while connecting it to your PC.
 The board will appear as a removable drive.
 The board is now in BOOT mode, and is waiting for you to load a file to it.

+---

 ### **Step 2: Wipe the Board**

 A good practice is to always flash a cleaning/nuke file to your board before you flash your actual firmware.
 This clears out any residual memory or cache that, while rare, may still be hanging around that would conflict with your desired firmware.

-To do this, drag the`universal_flash_nuke.uf2` to the root of the removable drive.
+To do this, drag the `universal_flash_nuke.uf2` to the root of the removable drive.
 This wipes the board for a fresh start and automatically reboots it.
 The drive will reappear as before, in BOOT mode.
 Drag the `universal_flash_nuke.uf2` file one more time to be extra clean.
 Now, when the board pops up again as a removeable drive, you'll be ready to flash the controller firmware...

+---

 ### **Step 3: Flash the Firmware**

 Drag `KillerQsOuchiTaikoFirmware.uf2` to the removable drive.
 After a few seconds, the board will upload the file and automatically reboot.
 This time, the drive won't reappear—that's correct!
 Your board is now in controller mode and ready to play.
 If for some reason your board doesn't reboot automatically after dragging the firmware file, wait about 15 seconds, and then unplug the board and plug it back it.
 This will manually reboot it, and it's ready to go!

 You're ready for calibration and testing!

 ---

-## 8: **Calibration & Settings**
+## **8: Calibration & Settings**

 <div align="right"><sub><a href="#table-of-contents">↑ Back to Top</a></sub></div>

-### ***<u>Complete this below button and drum pad test before any calibration</u>***
+### **Complete Button and Drum Pad Test (Before Calibration)**

-By doing this step, you're just ensuring that they are all wired correctly, registering properly, and in the correct location.
+💡 **Important:** By doing this step, you're just ensuring that they are all wired correctly, registering properly, and in the correct location.

+**Test Procedure:**

-Long-press **SELECT**  for approximately one second to enter setup mode.
-The controller, by default, will be in **SWITCH TATACON mode**.
-Stay inside the Menu structure for this test (this prevents any fall triggers from interrupting your button test).
+1. Long-press **SELECT** for approximately one second to enter setup mode
+2. The controller, by default, will be in **SWITCH TATACON mode**
+3. Stay inside the Menu structure for this test (this prevents any false triggers from interrupting your button test)
-Now, visit [Meloncolle Taiko Controller website](https://meloncolle.com/tatacon) and tap all four drum sensors and press all 14 navigation buttons.
-The button you press and the drum you tap on your controller should also light up the same drum or button on the screen.
+4. Visit [Meloncolle Taiko Controller website](https://meloncolle.com/tatacon) and tap all four drum sensors and press all 14 navigation buttons
+5. The button you press and the drum you tap on your controller should also light up the same drum or button on the screen

 You can now exit the menu screen.
-Again, if you notice any automatic/false triggering of the drum panels, you can ignore that as the below calibration will solve that trmporary issue.
+If you notice any automatic/false triggering of the drum panels, you can ignore that as the below calibration will solve that temporary issue.

+---

-### **<u>Taiko-Tune™ Auto-Calibration System (Recommended)</u>**
+### **Taiko-Tune™ Auto-Calibration System (Recommended)**

 **The world's first automated calibration system for Taiko drum controllers** - a revolutionary feature that eliminates the manual threshold guesswork.